 ➤ Let's partner up!

-A backend developer focuses on the server-side of web applications, building the structure of a software application, as well as handling databases, and creating APIs.
+They focus on the server-side of web applications, building the structure of a software app, as well as handling databases, and creating APIs.
 APIs (Application Programming Interfaces) support web applications by delivering a response from a user to a system, which in turn is sent back from the system to the user.
 More specifically, APIs are created by backend developers and serve as a software intermediary that defines specific rules and determinations in order for applications to interact and communicate with each other.

 Even though the backend developer's work is not perceived and viewed directly by the users, it is extremely vital to make a functional and logical web application.